Samoa Police Service: Operations

-Police officers are generally unarmed, but may be armed in exceptional circumstances with the approval of the Minister of Police.
+Police officers are generally unarmed but may be armed in exceptional circumstances with the approval of the Minister of Police.

 International operations

 Samoa has provided police officers to the Regional Assistance Mission to Solomon Islands since July 2003.
 Samoan Police officer Laulala Siitia is contingent commander of the Samoan police serving as part of RAMSI's Participating Police Force (PPF).
 Samoa's police service also served in East Timor as part of a United Nations peacekeeping effort to maintain peace and security in the region in 2000.

 Crime in Samoa

 Reports of organized gang members growing and selling cannabis have become common in Samoa.
 In the early hours of 7 May 2012, Samoan police officers received gunshot wounds during a police raid in Faleatiu village near Apia.
 Sources said that there was a shoot-out between police and people involved living on this particular land when the drug raid took place.
 Faleatiu village has been the target of police investigations as one of the main sources of cannabis.

 In recent years, reports of organized crime occurring in parts of Samoa were noted.
-The growing of cannabis and selling it.
+The growing of cannabis and selling of it.
 The import of weapons into Samoa from neighbouring countries including the United States has raised alarming concern over the possibility of increased gun crime in Samoa and the possible import of these weapons to New Zealand, which was described in a New Zealand journalist's report as a 'warzone' if this were to be.